 2.3.4.2 country code Top-Level Domains (ccTLDs) under the DNS

-The WSIS Plan of Action (2003) invites “Governments to manage or supervise, as appropriate, their respective country code top-level domain name”.
+WSIS Plan of Action (2003) Line C6 Enabling Environment (§) 13 (c) (ii) invited “Governments to manage or supervise, as appropriate, their respective country code top-level domain name”.
 Any such involvement should be based on appropriate national laws and policies.
 It is recommended that governments should work with their local stakeholders in deciding on how to work with the ccTLD Registry [source: Ad Hoc Group, second IEG meeting].

 As stated in the GAC Principles and Guidelines for the Delegation and Administration of country code Top-Level Domains, ccTLD policy should be set locally, unless it can be shown that the issue has global impact and needs to be resolved in an international framework.
 Most of the ccTLD policy issues are local in nature and should therefore be addressed by the local stakeholder groups according to national law [source: Ad Hoc Group, second IEG meeting].